Breword/tmux/Contributing.md

 - ([#1545](https://github.com/tmux/tmux/issues/1545)) Copy mode searching is
   very slow when there is a big history, need a good solution.

-- Drag panes and windows around in tree mode in order to move or swap them.

 - Make the commmand prompt able to take up multiple lines.

 - ([#918](https://github.com/tmux/tmux/issues/918)) A way to specify how panes are merged when one is killed.
 Could be an option to kill-pane.

 - Allow multiple targets either with multiple -t or by giving a pattern or both.

-- Searching in copy mode should handle wrapping, so a search for "foobar" then it should be found even if wrapped into "foo\nbar" (that is, the GRID_LINE_WRAPPED flag is set on the line).

 - ([#682](https://github.com/tmux/tmux/issues/682)) Improve word and line
   selection in copy mode (for example when dragging it should select by